 Part of a Bigger System

 Europe is the largest integrated electricity market in the world.
-The system’s purpose is to deliver reliable, affordable, and clean electricity within the European Union members states and across their national borders.
+The purpose of the system is to deliver reliable, affordable, and clean electricity within the European Union member states and across their national borders.
 The market combines physical infrastructure, regulatory frameworks, and commercial platforms that allow electricity to move efficiently between regions.

 Power Producers and Consumers

-Transparent and well-regulated trading supports competition and strengthens overall system efficiency.
+Transparent and well-regulated trading platforms support competition and strengthens overall system efficiency.

 Regulators

 The European electricity market is regulated by European Union directives and regulations.
-These set the rules that guide how Europe’s energy markets and all their participants function and operate.
+These set the rules and legal frameworks for how Europe’s energy markets and all their participants function and operate.
 This ensures transparency, fair competition, consumer protection, and alignment with EU-wide objectives such as decarbonisation and security of supply.
-By overseeing tariffs, market design, and cross-border cooperation, regulators are responsible for ensuring a stable framework needed for efficient and reliable electricity systems.

 Interconnectors